-Highly-qualified Mason anthropology majors may apply to the accelerated master's degree program.
-If accepted, students will be able to earn both a BA and a MA in anthropology after satisfactory completion of 144 credits, sometimes within 5 years.
+Highly-qualified undergraduates may be admitted to the bachelor's/accelerated master's program and obtain a BA in Anthropology and a MA in Anthropology in an accelerated time-frame after satisfactory completion of a minimum of 138 credits.
 Students with both a BA and MA have a competitive advantage when applying to PhD programs in anthropology.
-See AP.6.7 Bachelor's/Accelerated Master's Degrees.

 Students in an accelerated degree program must fulfill all university requirements for the master's degree.
 For policies governing all graduate degrees, see AP.6 Graduate Policies.

 BAM Pathway Admission Requirements

 Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions Policies and Bachelor's/Accelerated Master's Degree policies.
 For information specific to the accelerated MA in Anthropology, see Application Requirements and Deadlines.